neondatabase/kube-previews-manifests/kind-cluster/README.md

 Install [Docker](https://docs.docker.com/engine/install/) on your development machine.

+> [!TIP]
-_Note: If you're using macOS, refer to the Docker [resources guide for macOS](https://docs.docker.com/desktop/settings/mac/#resources) to ensure your Docker installation has access to a couple of cores and gigabytes of RAM before continuing._
+> If you're using macOS, refer to the Docker [resources guide for macOS](https://docs.docker.com/desktop/settings/mac/#resources) to ensure your Docker installation has access to a couple of cores and gigabytes of RAM before continuing._

 Install the following CLIs.
 Most are available via package managers such as [`brew`](https://brew.sh/):